 Permanent Heating Source.
 The home should have a furnace or other non wood fired permanent heating source.

 Year Round Access.
 The home needs to have year round, plowed access.
-Also the more remote the property, the less likely a lender is going to approve.
-The property does not need to be in and area like Kitchener Waterloo, but should have easy accessibility to all amenities.
+Also, the more remote the property, the less likely a lender is going to approve.
+The property does not need to be in an area like Kitchener Waterloo, but should have easy accessibility to all amenities.

 Hooked up to Services: The property should be hooked up to electricity, water and sanitation services that pass all government standards.